-The "I" grade is given when a student is unable to complete the course requirements by the end of the semester for reasons acceptable to the instructor.
+The "I" grade is given when a student is unable to complete the course requirements by the end of the semester for extenuating circumstances acceptable to the instructor and approved by the Vice President of Academic and Student Affairs.
 The student must arrange to make up the missing work with the instructor before the "I" grade is given.
 If course work is not completed within the following semester, the "I" will be recorded as a failure on the student's transcript.